stanimirovn/docs-redis/README.md

 * **1.12**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-12/) and production (https://docs.pivotal.io/redis/1-12/)
 * **1.11**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-11/) and production (https://docs.pivotal.io/redis/1-11/)
 * **1.10**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-10/) and production (https://docs.pivotal.io/redis/1-10/)
-* **1.9**: This branch is no longer in use because the docs are no longer live.PDF available at https://docs.pivotal.io/archives/redis-1.9.pdf.
+* **1.9**: This branch is no longer in use because the docs are no longer live.
+PDF available at https://docs.pivotal.io/archives/redis-1.9.pdf.
-* **1.8**: Live docs at staging (https://docs-pcf-staging.cfapps.io/redis/1-8/) and production (https://docs.pivotal.io/redis/1-8/)
+* **1.8**: This branch is no longer in use because the docs are no longer live.
+PDF available at https://docs.pivotal.io/archives/redis-1.8.pdf.
 * **1.7**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.7.pdf.
 * **1.6**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.6.pdf.
 * **1.5**: This branch is no longer in use because the docs are no longer live.
 PDF available at https://docs.pivotal.io/archives/redis-1.5.pdf.